-Rising tourism hurting our environment - watchdog
+How tourism is 'eroding' NZ's world-famous environment

 New Zealand is risking "killing the goose that laid the golden egg" as tourists heap unsustainable strain on our world-famous backyard, environment watchdog Simon Upton says.

-The Parliamentary Commissioner for the Environment's latest report has pointed out how, at nearly four million a year, international tourist numbers were already putting nature under pressure – and those numbers could balloon to 10 to 13 million by 2050.
+The Parliamentary Commissioner for the Environment's latest report has described how, at nearly four million a year, international tourist numbers are putting nature under pressure – and those numbers could balloon to 10 to 13 million by 2050.

 "The sheer numbers of people are eroding the sense of isolation, tranquillity and access to nature that many overseas tourists seek when visiting New Zealand," Upton said.